PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 Volume is in mL.

+- **JSON configuration update message**:
-This topic can also receive a config update message:
+This topic can also receive a config update message

 ```json
 {